sdv-dev/SDV/README.md

    if you have a usage example that you would want to share with the community.
 2. Please have a look at the [Contributing Guide](https://sdv.dev/SDV/developer_guides/contributing.html) to see how you can contribute to the project.
-3. If you have any doubts, feature requests or detect an error, please [open an issue on github]( https://github.com/sdv-dev/SDV/issues) or [join our Slack Workspace]( https://bit.ly/sdv-slack-invite)
+3. If you have any doubts, feature requests or detect an error, please [open an issue on GitHub]( https://github.com/sdv-dev/SDV/issues) or [join our Slack Workspace]( https://bit.ly/sdv-slack-invite)
 4. Also, do not forget to check the [project documentation site](https://sdv.dev/SDV/)!